bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # result of &lt;bes fixlet&gt; : bes fixlet result

-Returns a list of all &amp;lt;bes fixlet result&amp;gt; objects for all computers that have reported on the specified fixlet.
+Returns a list of all &lt;bes fixlet result&lt; objects for all computers that have reported on the specified fixlet.

 # sans id list of &lt;bes fixlet&gt; : string